Skip to main content Skip to navigation

 Gamma Chapter at WSU

-In spring, qualified new members are initiated at a special induction ceremony.
+Qualified new members are initiated at a special induction ceremony.
 There is a nominal fee for lifetime membership in Phi Beta Kappa.
 All eligible students will be considered for membership, regardless of their campus.

 The chapter offers two awards to WSU students: the Sidney G. Hacker Phi Beta Kappa Scholarship and the Phi Beta Kappa Scholarship.
 Awards are made in spring to applicants who will be seniors the following academic year.
 The awards are intended to cover full resident/in-state tuition plus mandatory fees.
 The awards might not be presented every year.